correial/correial.github.io/content/Fast Robots/Lab 3/index.md

 <img src="/Fast Robots Media/Lab 3/Battery Pack.png" height = 300 alt="Alt text" style="display:block;">
 <figcaption>Soldered Battery Pack</figcaption>

+### Two ToF Sensors In Parallel Test

-From the video we can see the two ToF sensors working in parallel.
+From the following video we can see the two ToF sensors working in parallel.
 I noticed that when the clearance for my ToF sensor drops below 20 mm, they tend to output 0 mm.
-However, this is to be expected since according to section 3.3 of the sensor [data sheet](https://cdn.sparkfun.com/assets/8/9/9/a/6/VL53L0X_DS.pdf) the minimum ranging distance is 4 cm.
+However, this is to be expected since according to section 3.3 of the sensor [data sheet](https://cdn.sparkfun.com/assets/8/9/9/a/6/VL53L0X_DS.pdf), the minimum ranging distance is 4 cm.
 Overall, the sensors are accurate outside of this range.

-I decided to use the long Tof mode `distanceSensor1.setDistanceModeLong()`.
-According to the [data sheet](https://cdn.sparkfun.com/assets/8/9/9/a/6/VL53L0X_DS.pdf), "long distance mode allows the longest possible ranging distance of 4 m to be reached."
-In a classroom atmosphere I believe that this longer distance will prove more useful for mapping even though it is at the cost of higher resolution at shorter distances.
+I decided to use the long ToF mode `distanceSensor1.setDistanceModeLong()`.
+According to the [data sheet](https://cdn.sparkfun.com/assets/8/9/9/a/6/VL53L0X_DS.pdf): "long distance mode allows the longest possible ranging distance of 4 m to be reached."
+In a classroom environment I believe that this longer distance will prove more useful for mapping even though it is at the cost of higher resolution at shorter distances.

 <iframe width="450" height="315" src="https://www.youtube.com/embed/vdYf5x8ExiM" allowfullscreen></iframe>
 <figcaption>Two ToF Sensor Testing</figcaption>

 ### ToF Sensor Speed

 I tested the speed of my ToF sensors in two ways.
-The first was by running a script to print locally in the serial monitor and the other by testing the speed when called over bluetooth.
+The first was by printing the Artemis clock to the Serial as fast as possible and printing new ToF sensor data from both sensors only when available.
+The second was by testing the speed when called over bluetooth and compare it to the IMU.

 1. I used the following function to visualize and quantify the gap between each ToF data collection: